wds4/tribal-tapestry/essays/bookJustification/introduction/README.md

-The core hypothesis of this book will be called the Dual Cognitive Modes hypothesis and will be summarized as follows.
+The core hypothesis of this book is called the Dual Cognitive Modes hypothesis and is summarized as follows.

 ## The Core DCM hypothesis, in one sentence